MateSousa/MateSousa/README.md

-I'm a SRE, i like to talk about go, system design, kubernetes, observability, monitoring, otel.........
+I'm a SRE, i like to talk about go, system design, kubernetes, observability, monitoring, hotel.........

+[error.jpeg]